Basics of Optimization and tuning of Oracle Database Part-2

 - CPU: evaluating the load (and the sort of load) in moments with differing types of activity

 - processes: evaluating the amount, type and job mix

-The following suggestions (which are valid for the bulk of Unix systems) are often useful as estimation elements for an accurate identification:
+The following suggestions (which are valid for the bulk of Unix systems) are often useful as estimation elements for accurate identification:

 - The CPU idle doesn’t need to be constantly at 0.
 (CPU bound)